Published on July 29th, 2014 | by admin0

 So having considered the application and right tip, its then time to think about whether it’s a permanent, washable or erasable marker pen that is going to be most suitable.

-A permanent marker pen, containing ink which is not washable, is perfect for wood, metal, glass, plastic, leather and porcelain surfaces.
+A permanent, containing ink which is not washable, is perfect for wood, metal, glass, plastic, leather and porcelain surfaces.
 Extremely durable and long lasting, such marker pens contain quick drying ink which is both fade and water resistant.
 There are also options of metallic marker pens ideal for decorating everyday objects at home such as mugs, plant pots or even clothes!

-As an alternative to permanent marker pens, the washable variety can easily be removed from most fabrics of clothes.
+As an alternative to permanent, the washable variety can easily be removed from most fabrics of clothes.
 As the ideal choice of marker pen for sketching or drawing and for use by children, the washable variety feature low odour ink and have a long cap off life.

 A third option for consideration when selecting the right marker pen is that of the erasable variety which can be wiped from specific surfaces such as whiteboards simply with the use of a dry cloth.